Thomas-Fulton/Programming_notes/vim_notes.md

 B  # move to the end of the word
 W  # move to the beginning of the word
 #16  # moves 16 lines down

+diw  # delete in word
+yiw  # yank in word
+viw  # highlight in word etc.

 ## Editing ##
 d